-Iten 1. n Election of four directors.
-Board recommendation FOR Reasons for recommendation The Board and Nominating/Corporate Governance Committee believe that the four Board candidates possess the skills, experience, and diversity to effectively monitor performance, provide oversight, and advise management on the Company's long- term strategy.
-More information Page 8 2.
+lten n Board recommendation Reasons for recommendation More information 1.
+Election of four directors.
+FOR The Board and Nominating/Corporate Governance Committee believe that the four Board candidates possess the skills, experience, and diversity to effectively monitor performance, provide oversight, and advise management on the Company's long-term strategy.
+Page 8 2.
 Non-binding advisory vote on executive compensation ("say-on-pay").
 FOR The Board of Directors believes that the Company's executive compensation programs demonstrate the continuing focus by the Company on a pay for performance philosophy.
 Page 56 3.
 Ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2021.
 FOR Based on the Audit Committee's assessment of Ernst & Young's qualifications and performance, the Board of Directors and the Audit Committee believe that its retention for fiscal year 2021 is in the best interests of the Company.
 Page 57